-Derided industrywide for a lack of focus, magnified by its many owners, Hulu is known as Clown Co.
-However, after years of aimlessness, Hulu seems posed to emerge as a true challenger to Netflix for the streaming dollars of U.S. households.
+Derided industrywide for lack of focus, magnified by its many owners, Hulu is known as Clown Co.
+However, after years of aimlessness, Hulu seems poised to emerge as a true challenger to Netflix.

-Disney’s deal extends NBCUniversal’s licensing agreement to provide Hulu shows over the next three years, but in one year NBCUniversal can start putting some of its content on the free streaming service it plans to launch next year.
+Disney’s deal extends NBCUniversal’s licensing agreement to provide Hulu shows over the next three years.
+However, in the first year NBCUniversal can start putting some of its content on the free streaming service it plans to launch next year.

 Hulu Outpaces Netflix

 Hulu is quietly amassing subscribers in the US at a pace much faster than Netflix.

 Hulu added twice as many US subscribers as Netflix in the first quarter of 2019.
 In the quarter, Hulu added 3.8 million domestic subscribers compared with Netflix’s 1.74 million domestic net additions.

 In 2014, Hulu only had 6 million subscribers, but by the end of 2018, the company’s subscriber base had swelled to over 25 million – an astonishing 316% growth over the last four years.
 Currently, Hulu has over 28 million subscribers, a long way to go to catch Netflix’s 60.2 million US subscribers.